StarGate01/gpsocketconnectionplugin/README.md

-# Summary
+# GlobalPlatform Unix socket connection plugin

-This is a Unix socket connection plugin for the GlobalPlatform Library.
+This is a Unix socket connection plugin for the GlobalPlatform Library (https://github.com/kaoh/globalplatform).

-It is based on the PC/SC connection plugin, see https://github.com/kaoh/globalplatform/tree/master/gppcscconnectionplugin .
+It is based on the upstream PC/SC connection plugin, see https://github.com/kaoh/globalplatform/tree/master/gppcscconnectionplugin .

 ## Building